Jkravath/YelpSentimentAnalysis/README.md

 This problem is interesting because it bridges natural language processing (NLP) with practical business applications.
 By analyzing sentiments in textual reviews, businesses can gain nuanced insights to improve their services, resolve customer issues, and maintain competitive edges.
 The broader use cases extend beyond restaurants to other service-oriented industries, enabling companies to make data-driven decisions based on customer sentiment.

-Our approach leverages machine learning techniques to analyze a subset of the Yelp Open Dataset, focusing on approximately 40,000 reviews from Tampa-based restaurants.
+Our approach leverages machine learning techniques to analyze a subset of the Yelp Open Dataset [2], focusing on approximately 40,000 reviews from Tampa-based restaurants.
 We explored models ranging from simple Naive Bayes and Logistic Regression to advanced techniques like Linear Discriminant Analysis, Quadratic Discriminant Analysis, and Principal Components Analysis.
 These methods convert textual data into numerical vectors, enabling fast and accurate classification.
 We analyzed these models based on the metrics of accuracy, precision, and recall.

 Logistic Regression emerged as the most predictive model in our evaluation, offering an optimal balance of simplicity, computational efficiency, and accuracy.
 Compared to more complex models, it effectively handled the text data's high dimensionality without overfitting.
 Previous studies have explored sentiment analysis using similar approaches, but our work emphasizes the practical application of Logistic Regression in a real-world dataset, with robust preprocessing and evaluation ensuring reliable results.